 Instructions

-- Pour a glug of olive oil in a hot pan.
-Add your chopped onion, carrots and celery.
+- Add a tbsp of olive oil to a hot pan.
+Add chopped onion, carrots and celery.
 Cook until they soften.
 Add garlic, cook for an extra 1-2 minutes.

-- Pour in your beef stock and bring to a boil.
-Add worcestershire sauce, soy sauce, couple drops sriracha sauce, fish sauce and a pinch of salt & pepper.
+- Add beef stock and bring to a boil.
+Add Worcestershire sauce, soy sauce, couple drops sriracha sauce, and fish sauce.
 Turn down and let simmer about 20 minutes.

 Leave a Reply